tfwillems/HipSTR/README.md

 2. Use the stutter model and haplotype-based alignment algorithm to genotype each individual
 3. Output the resulting STR genotypes to *str_calls.vcf.gz*, a [bgzipped] (http://www.htslib.org/doc/tabix.html) [VCF](#str-vcf) file.
 This VCF will contain calls for each sample in any of the BAM files' read groups.

+## Tutorial
+To demonstrate how you can quickly apply HipSTR to whole-genome sequencing datasets, we've built a simple [tutorial](https://hipstr-tool.github.io/HipSTR-tutorial/).
+In less than 10 minutes, this tutorial will teach you how to genotype ~600 STRs in a deeply sequenced trio of individuals and inspect the results.

 ## In-depth Usage
 **HipSTR** has a variety of usage options designed to accomodate scenarios in which the sequencing data varies in terms of the number of samples and the coverage.
 Most scenarios will fall into one of the following categories: